ebzzry/ebzzry.github.io/en/fkd/reflections.md

 - In all wars, all of the participants get injured.<br>

-- In my own silences, I reflect if life has an intrinsic menaing.
+- In my own silences, I reflect if life has an intrinsic meaning.
 Is the value of life a mere contrivance of humans?<br>